sloniki/logiq/README.md

 ![example_image](example.png)

-# Update

-**By PriestTomb**

-* update LogStash monitor API to v6.0

-* modify the time-related data unit in seconds

-* show 5m and 15m cpu average load data

-* deleted manually refreshed button, changed to auto refresh, default interval is 3 seconds

-* show all pipelines instance stats, and use `_node/stats/pipelines` API to show In/Filter/Out events data and TPS for all running plugins (just real-time calculations, non-persistent)

 # Usage
 Just open the html page and add your Logstash hosts with port number.
 You need internet connection as the page uses external libraries like bootstrap and jquery.

 # Logstash Configuration
-You need to enable remote connections on Logstash, just add the line in Logstash config file (default /etc/logstash/logstash.yml):
+You need to enable remote connections on Logstash, just add the line in Logstash config file (default /path/to/logstash/config/logstash.yml):

 ```http.host: "0.0.0.0"```